dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A60: DCE - Phase 2 - Cycle 0 Onboarding Experience
 # Date Created: C139
 # Author: AI Model & Curator
-# Updated on: C142 (Add "Return to Cycle 0" navigation feature)
+# Updated on: C146 (Clarify goal is to produce code file artifacts)

 - **Key/Value for A0:**
 - **Description:** Documents the plan for a special "Cycle 0" mode to guide new users in setting up their project by generating an initial set of planning documents.